trys/trysv4/content/blog/a-good-reset.md

 The one common feature between every codebase I've encountered on that doesn't use `button`s well, is a **bad CSS reset**.
 Developers try to use a `button`, and find that it still looks like a native browser button, so they grab a plain old, blank canvas `div`, and build from there.

-Adding a CSS reset to an established codebase _is_ tricky; the side effects of changing very global element styles can be unknown and far-reaching.
+Adding a good CSS reset to an established codebase _is_ tricky; the side effects of changing very global element styles can be unknown and far-reaching.
 But if you can get your `button`s looking as plain as a `div` from the start of a project, there's very little reason not to use the proper element.

 I tend to reset my `button`s to look like any other text element, then layer on styling with classes.
 But by having the blank canvas to begin with, you won't be fighting against yourself when additional `button` variants come along.